Heliopolitans: Fictional history

 In Celestial Heliopolis, Seth murdered his brother Osiris in an attempted coup but Osiris' wife Isis, and his sons Horus and Anubis combined their powers to resurrect Osiris.
 Osiris then dispatched Horus to exact revenge on Seth in a battle that lasted for several hundred years, ending when Seth gained the upper hand and sealed the gods in a pyramid.
 The trapped gods remained in the pyramid for several millennia until they managed to reach out to the Asgardian god Odin.
 With help from Odin's son, Thor, they defeated Seth, severing his left hand as they battled, and freed the Heliopolitans.
 The Heliopolitans had captured a large creature called the Devourer, who later escaped and fought Thor and the Thing.

-Osiris later empowered Thor to revive Asgardians who were harmed by the Destroyer.

 The gods of Heliopolis, powerless and calling themselves "Lost Ones", joined Thor and Earth Force in fighting Seth and his forces again, and ultimately regained their powers after the apparent death of Seth.

-The pages of Moon Knight: City of the Dead reveals that Heliopolitan Taweret assists in the judgement of souls in Duat.
+The series Moon Knight: City of the Dead reveals that Heliopolitan Taweret assists in the judgement of souls in Duat and transformed Layla El-Faouly into the latest Scarlet Scarab.
+Additionally, Anubis becomes the benefactor of the Cult of the Jackal and resurrects deceased Moon Knight enemies Black Spectre, Chainsaw, Master Sniper, Midnight, Plasma, and Taurus, who form the Legion of the Unliving alongside Jackal Knight.

+In The Undead Iron Fist, Osiris resurrects the recently deceased Danny Rand as his avatar, bestowing him with new powers and renaming him Ghost Fist.
+Osiris has Rand undergo a trial to enact his vengeance upon Quan Yaozu before a time limit, or else Rand's soul would be permanently bound to the Underworld.
+Ghost Fist succeeds and Osiris allows him to remain in the duat until he is needed in the realm of the living again.
+In the series Deadly Hands of K'un-Lun, Osiris allows Ghost Fist to leave the underworld to prevent the resurrection of Chiyou, an old enemy of his.
+After the conflict is resolved, Ghost Fist continues his service to Osiris.